 New Harmonies: Ohio Vernacular Music Today: Digitized music (original field recordings of folk music festivals in Ohio and selected records of Ohio musicians), research notes, and images (forthcoming) from the New Harmonies tour in Ohio.
 The project was coordinated by the Ohio Humanities Council and supported by the Smithsonian Institution Traveling Exhibit Service’s Museum on Main Street initiative.

 Ohio Valley Folk Publications: Publications of the Ohio Valley Folklore Research Project carried out by the Ross County Historical Society in Chillicothe, Ohio, in the 1950s and early 1960s.
 The items originally were printed by mimeograph and assembled using wallpaper (taken from sample books) as covers and stapling the pages on the spine.
-This on-line collection is of the covers or first-pages only of items held in the collection.
+This developing online collection will be of the covers or first-pages only of items held in the collection.

 Oral Narratives of Latinos/as in Ohio: The Oral Narratives of Latinos/as in Ohio is a statewide initiative begun in 2014 to collect, catalog, and preserve oral narratives of Latinos/as in Ohio in collaboration with the Ohio Hispanic Heritage Project and the Center for Folklore Studies.
 Materials include video interviews and photographs.